by Tony Pearl

 The first thing you’d do is just Google something like “Form an LLC (or corporation) in STATE.”
 For example, Google “How to form an LLC in Florida”

 …Or whatever state you want to use.
 Trust me, Google should bring back plenty of valuable information for you to use.
 Just don’t let that overwhelm or confuse you.

 But what you’ll really be looking for is the search result that shows you what that state’s official website is, along with the appropriate link to get you started.
 Keep looking.
 It’s there.

 Once you find and click on it, you should be taken to an official state page that has the information you need to set yourself up.
 I wish I could tell you everything you specifically need to do here, but since there are 50 states (plus Washington, D.C.), you’ll have to figure this part out on your own.
 If you can do it, great!
 If not, that’s what those websites I listed above are for.

 When you find the right links, you’ll be able to do all the same stuff I had told you about earlier – you’ll be able to check on the availability of your chosen business name, usually right on the state website.
 You’ll be able to obtain and file your required paperwork.
 You should be able to upload those papers once they’ve been prepared and signed.
 Then you’ll be able to pay your fee to the state and be done.
 TIP: If you go this route, I recommend you pay the extra fee for expedited service.
 That way, you’ll get everything immediately, today!
 So it’s well worth it, whenever it’s available.

-And just so you know, the “usual paperwork” for an LLC usually consists of Articles of Incorporation as well as an LLC Operating Agreement.
+And just so you know, the “usual paperwork” for an LLC usually consists of Articles of Organization as well as an LLC Operating Agreement.
 I know.
 They sound scary.
 But they’re not too bad.
 You’ll see.